rexrainbow/phaser3-rex-notes/docs/docs/container.md

 - Container and group objects are all have a children list.
 - Container has position, angle, alpha, visible, ...etc, but group does not have.
 - Container controls properties of children (position, angle, alpha, visible, ...etc), but group won't.
-- A game object could be added to many group, but it only could be added to a container (`exclusive` mode).
+- A game object could be added to many groups, but it only could be added to one container (`exclusive` mode).